antick/mojo/README.md

 6. Rare and distinctive events offering opportunities to acquire resources like gold, prestige, piety, and renown.
 7. Raiding events.
 8. Trading events and decisions.

-9. After pulling Ck3 game files, automatically detect any changes that may be required in the mod files you have.
+## Planned features in the app

-10. Define a temporary path where CK3 game files can be pulled and compared with mod files, eliminating the need for manual comparison.
+1. Define a temporary path where CK3 game files can be pulled and compared with mod files, eliminating the need for manual comparison.
+2. After pulling Ck3 game files, automatically detect any changes that may be required in the mod files you have.
-11. Show logs in the app itself.
+3. Show logs in the app itself.
+4. Better App UI.
+5. Rework on the paradox script file conversion.
+6. A file viewer to check if the build was generated correctly in the Local build folder.

 ## Known issues